 The tool is available on the SPARX website.
 As well as the SPARX e-therapy programme, the website also offers a mood quiz to help young people identify depression and information on where to get help.

-A partnership with Youthline and Lifeline has also been established to provide clinical back up support to SPARX users.
-The phone line 0508 4 SPARX is staffed by professional counsellors 12 hours a day, seven days a week.
+There is also a free phone helpline to provide support to SPARX users.
+The helpline 0508 4 SPARX (0508 477 279) or free text 3110 is staffed by trained counsellors 24 hours a day, 7 days a week, 365 days a year.

 Background to SPARX

 We know that young people don’t always want to see a counsellor, therapist or other medical professional.
 SPARX does not replace counselling or therapy, but provides another tool for professionals that work with young people that are down.

 Young people can access, register and start using SPARX independently, anonymously and in their own time, making help available to more people around New Zealand.